 - Increases the number, level of engagement, and retention of program volunteers.

 - Makes a positive impression on applicants, students, donors, partners and the public.

-- Identifies qualified candidates for scholarships and for region and state level volunteer leadership positions.
+- Identifies qualified candidates for region and state level volunteer leadership positions.

 - Develops strategic community partnerships to enrich program offerings and expand employment opportunities for scholarship recipients and alumni.

-- Increases the visibility and positive reputation of ASPSF across the region.
+- Increases the visibility and positive reputation of ASPSF across assigned territory.

 - Provides opportunities for program alumni to stay connected to and involved with ASPSF, supportive of current recipients and program and fundraising efforts.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Volunteers: Develop, maintain, and effectively utilize a diverse pool of volunteers.
 Ensure a healthy pipeline of new volunteers through continual recruitment.
 Consider individual skills and interests as well as agency needs in the placement of volunteers.
 Facilitate the continued development of all volunteers through training.
 Provide feedback on performance, including disciplinary action up to and including termination when necessary due to policy violations or inappropriate actions.

 2. Scholarships: Ensure that the availability of scholarships is advertised broadly and that appropriate support is available for those needing help to complete the application.
 Establish interview and selection processes that follow Universal Program Standards, make excellent use of volunteers, and are accessible to all applicants without undue burden.